 The vulgate says that this token will be a private blockchain, a peer-to-peer network for sharing information and validating transactions, with the People's Bank of China in control of who will be able to participate.

 The currency will be provided through the banking system and will replace some of the physical money.
-It won't be difficult given the ubiquitous presence of Chinese QR code-based digital wallets such as Alipay and WeChat Pay.
+It will not be difficult, given the ubiquitous presence of Chinese digital wallets based on QR codes such as Alipay and WeChat Pay.

 It may start on the sly, but the digital yuan can affect the future of banks, breaking both the traditional banking system and the floating exchange rate system the world has lived with since 1973.